raburton/esp8266/rboot-smingsample/readme.txt

 Notes
 -----
 spiffs_mount_manual(address, length) must be called from init.
 The address must be 0x40200000 + physical flash address.
-It does not use memory mapped flash, so the reason for strang addressing this is not clear.
+It does not use memory mapped flash so the reason for this strange addressing is not clear.

 Important compiler flags used:
 DISABLE_SPIFFS - doesn't disable spiffs, but prevents automounting at the wrong